januarmaksum/obs-user-lists/README.md

 ## Additional Information

-- Dummy API: The user list is fetched from [DummyJSON](https://dummyjson.com/docs/users/) and profile images from [Picsum](https://picsum.photos/).
+- **Dummy API**: The user list is fetched from [DummyJSON](https://dummyjson.com/docs/users/) and profile images from [Picsum](https://picsum.photos/).
-- State Management: Zustand is used to manage global state, ensuring efficient state updates and easy scalability.
+- **State Management**: Zustand is used to manage global state, ensuring efficient state updates and easy scalability.
-- Modal for User Details: User details are displayed in a modal, allowing easy editing and deletion of users.
+- **Modal for User Details**: User details are displayed in a modal, allowing easy editing and deletion of users.